The 6 Best Credit Cards for Groceries in 2021

 Don’t quite have the credit score needed to qualify for the Blue Cash Preferred?
 The Blue Cash Everyday® Card from American Express is another excellent option, which carries no annual fee.

-With this card, you can get 3% cash back at U.S. supermarkets on your first $6,000 per year in purchases, and then 1% cash back after that.
-You’ll get 2% cash back at U.S. gas stations and some department stores, and 1% cash back on everything else.
-Plus, when you spend $1,000 in the first three months of card ownership, you’ll get a $150 cash back bonus.
+With this card, you can get 3% cash back at U.S. supermarkets, U.S. gas stations, and on U.S. online retail purchases on up to the first $6,000 per year in purchases per category, and then 1% cash back after that.
+You’ll then earn 1% cash back on everything else.
+Plus, you can receive up to $250 bonus as statement credits when you spend $2,000 on your card and meet additional qualifying purchases in the first six months of card ownership.
 And this card has no annual fee.

 Which is Right for You?